usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

 processing a single bit.
 High throughput is thus achieved by
 parallelism: 64 instances of the cipher can execute in parallel.
-Bitslicing is thus especially good at exploiting vector extensions of moderns CPUs, which offer large registers (_eg._ 128-bit Neon on ARM, 128-bit AltiVec on PowerPC, and more commonly known, 128-bit SSE, 256-bit AVX and 512-bit AVX-512 on Intel).
+Bitslicing is thus especially good at exploiting vector extensions of moderns CPUs, which offer large registers (_e.g._ 128-bit Neon on ARM, 128-bit AltiVec on PowerPC, and more commonly known, 128-bit SSE, 256-bit AVX and 512-bit AVX-512 on Intel).
 Bitsliced implementations are constant-time by design: no data-dependent